 The IRS uses checksheets that contains many questions concerning qualification must be addressed by Employee Plans (EP) specialists before a plan may receive a determination letter if Form 5300 is filed.
 Specialists who are reviewing Form 5310 are required to complete a smaller set of checksheets that focus entirely on pertinent information disclosed on the application.
 A similar approach is used to evaluate Form 5307, as the volume submitter or master or prototype (M&P) plan document submitted for a determination letter was previously subject to a comprehensive and detailed review of the qualification of its provisions under IRC 401(a) before the IRS issued the advisory or opinion letter to the practitioner or prototype plan sponsor.
 Accordingly, any review of the application is limited to elective provisions (eligibility, vesting allocation or benefit formula, etc.) selected by the adopting employer.

-The checksheets used by IRS specialists to evaluate plan qualification are available on the Web as Explanations, Alert Guidelines, and Plan Deficiency Paragraphs.
+The checksheets used by IRS specialists to evaluate plan qualification are available on the Web as IRS Checklists for Retirement Plan Documents.

 What does the acronym "GUST" mean?